Get the Agent OS + join 4,000+ founders inside the AI Profit Boardroom → Join AIPB ($59/mo)

 What is Hermes MoA?

 Hermes MoA is the Hermes · Mixture of Agents frontier model with a Varies — the sum of the panel models' contexts (Opus 4.8 + GPT-5.5) context window, released 2026-06-28.
 Tagline: A panel of frontier models, merged by a chair.
 The model doesn't matter — the system does..
-Official source: Hermes Agent OS.
+Built inside Julian's Agent OS (no vendor exists) — stack notes: Hermes Agent OS.

 Pricing detail.
 Hermes Mixture of Agents dispatches one prompt to a configurable panel of frontier models in parallel, then a named aggregator reads every draft and writes one better final answer.
 Default panel: Claude Opus 4.8 + GPT-5.5, aggregated by Opus 4.8 — all via the OpenRouter key.
 Unlike a black-box ensemble, every slot is yours to swap from the Mixture tab in the Agent OS.